tkalman/rdawg-pidinst__white-paper/datacite-cookbook/metadata.rst

 `ResourceTypeGeneral` and `ResourceType`
-  DataCite DOIs are for many different types of objects, so there is a need to indicate the type.
-ResourceTypeGeneral is a mandatory element in the DataCite
+  DataCite DOIs are for many different types of objects, so there is a need to indicate the type. `resourceTypeGeneral` is a mandatory element in the DataCite
   Schema selected from a
   `shared vocabulary <DataCite definition resourceTypeGeneral_>`_.
   Set `resourceTypeGeneral=Instrument` for DataCite instrument metadata records.

-  ResourceType is a free text field that can be used to provide a more specific resource type.
+  `ResourceType` is a free text field that can be used to provide a more specific resource type.

 `FundingReference`